INSIDE: Insider’s Guide – What to expect when you book one of the Santa Claus Village Hotel Cabins

 A dedicated parking place with a car heating post is situated next to your cabin.

-Getting from Rovaniemi to Santa Claus Village Hotel Accommodation
+Getting from Rovaniemi to Santa Claus Village Accommodation

-How do I get to Santa Claus Village Hotel from Rovaniemi Airport?
+How do I get to Santa Claus Village from Rovaniemi Airport?

-From Rovaniemi airport to Santa Claus village, you can also catch the Santa Express bus.
+From Rovaniemi airport to Santa Claus village Finland, you can catch the Santa Express bus.

 Or if you are staying on site in the Santa Village cottages, request a FREE pick up from the Santa Claus Holiday Village reception.